-In a bad economy, the first budget to be cut is usually the ad budget.
+In a bad economy, the first instinct is to cut adpsend.

 Why continue pushing sales when you know people won’t have the money to buy?
-That is possibly not the best thinking.
+That (to cut adspend) is possibly not the best thinking.

 It’s not guaranteed that 2017 will be tough year but it’s rather certain that it is going to be a tumultuous year.
 And what does a tumultuous year mean for developing or third-world economies: more often than not, a bad economy.